mohitvermax/question-answer-aggregator/README.md

 # Question Augmentation Tool

-This tool automatically generates question-answer pairs from text documents using the Hugging Face Inference API.
+This tool automatically generates question-answer pairs from text documents using a custom Inference API.
 It processes text documents, splits them into manageable chunks, and uses a language model to generate relevant Q&A pairs based on the content.

 ## Features